Seattle Citroën

 EARLY EXECUTIVE MOTORS SURVIVOR?

 Amazingly, there is a very early DS survivor that is thought to have been originally sold from Executive Motors in 1958.
 Greg Long of Kirkland, Washington was the long-time owner of a 1956 DS19 with the unusually low serial number of 4086, making it one of the very first to reach the shores of North America.
 This car is in near perfect original and unrestored condition.
 This car is rumored to have been a demonstrator car for Executive Motors, which would explain the 2-year gap between its model year (1956) and its original sales date (1958).
-It was sold to a private collector in 2023 in Pebble Beach.
+It was sold to something called the Revs Institute, an organization in Florida dedicated to the study and preservation of historically significant automobiles

 Photo provided by Greg Long